deepset-ai/haystack/CONTRIBUTING.md

 ### How Do I Submit a Good Bug Report?

 > [!IMPORTANT]
-> You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue
+> You must never report security-related issues, vulnerabilities, or bugs, including sensitive information to the issue
 > tracker, or elsewhere in public.
-Instead sensitive bugs must be reported using [this link](https://github.com/deepset-ai/haystack/security/advisories/new).
+Instead, sensitive bugs must be reported using [this link](https://github.com/deepset-ai/haystack/security/advisories/new).
 >

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: